How KitOps is Different

 KitOps vs. MLOps Tools

-First off, it's important to understand that KitOps and its ModelKits don't completely replace the need for MLOps training and experimentation tools like Weights & Biases, MLFlow, or others.
+First off, it's important to understand that KitOps and its ModelKits don't replace the need for MLOps training and experimentation tools like Weights & Biases, MLFlow, or others.

 Unlike MLOps tools, KitOps: